dlion/elgg-gallery/actions/elgg-gallery/README.md

-Here you have to put actions files
+Actions file to make changes